 India’s top court orders review of Kashmir internet shutdown

-India’s Supreme Court has ordered an urgent review of the lockdown in Indian-administered Kashmir.
+India’s Supreme Court on Friday ordered authorities to review the suspension of internet services in Indian-administered Kashmir within a week.

-The ruling is in response to a series of petitions challenging the legality of the government’s shutdown which includes a ban on internet.
+The government of Prime Minister Narendra Modi imposed a crippling communication and security lockdown in the Muslim-majority region before stripping its autonomy on August 5.

-The court also said suspending the internet without a clear duration is a violation of telecom rules.
+The Himalayan region has been without internet since then – the longest such spell imposed in a democracy.

 – Subscribe to our channel: http://aje.io/AJSubscribe